Last updated on March 25th, 2018

 Laugavegurinn/Fimmvörðuháls Pass, Iceland

 This is a 5-day, 50 mile hike that travels through the most famous trail in all of Iceland, known as the Laugavegur.
 You will start the journey at natural hot springs, and then trek through gorgeous highlands, with views of mountains, geysers, glaciers, rivers, and more.
 The hike finishes in a gorgeous valley at the base of Eyjafjallajökull, the glacier that erupted in 2010.
-Throughout the hike you will stay in adorable mountain huts with views of the landscape, sharing space with your fellow travellers.
+Throughout the hike you will stay in adorable mountain huts with views of the landscape, sharing space with your fellow travelers.
+All of this stunning scenery and variety make the Laugavegur truly one of the best hikes in the world.

 Africa’s highest peak, and the tallest free-standing peak in the world, is still a popular hike for adventurers from around the globe.
 Topping off at 19,340 feet, the mountain is also ideal for avid rock climbers.
 The eight-day hike takes you up the western side of the mountain, and you will have views of a landscape only a select few will ever get to see.
 If you take a guided tour, locals and experts will be able to tell you all about the plant and wildlife you see along the way.